jhadev/ios-mac-shortcuts/fun/insult-generator.md

-Uses a evilinsult.com to generator insults using a name or contact as an input.
+Uses the evilinsult.com api to generate insults using a name or contact as an input.

 Don't be mean, it's for fun.